Short-Term Vacation Rentals in Summit County, CO

 - Complexes currently identified by the Town of Breckenridge as exempt include: Beaver Run, Bluesky, Crystal Peak, Grand Colorado, Grand Lodge on Peak 7, Grand Timber Lodge, Main Street Station, Marriot Vacations, Mountain Thunder Lodge, One Ski Hill Place, River Mountain Lodge, Valdoro and Water House.

-- All short-term rental licenses expire on May 31 of each year.
-The calendar year fee is $50 regardless of when the license is obtained.
-No refund shall be made to any person who discontinues business during the taxable year and no payment shall be transferable
+- All short-term rental licenses expire on May 31st each year.
+The calendar year fee is $250 regardless of when the license is obtained.
+No refund shall be made to any person who discontinues business during the taxable year.

 - Questions and complaints please email [email protected] or call 970-368-2044.